 These Bonds are being issued under various rules, regulations and guidelines issued by the RBI.
-Further, Bank may be forced to redeem the Bonds prior to maturity or to take such other action in relation to these Bonds as may be required pursuant to the law and regulations then in force.
+Bank may be forced to write-down the Bonds or to take such other action in relation to these Bonds as may be required pursuant to the law and regulations then in force and as amended from time to time.